-There are three areas within the town boundary which will benefit greatly with detailed planning to ensure proper development, redevelopment, growth, and viability.
+There are three commercial areas within the town boundary which will benefit greatly with detailed planning to ensure proper development, redevelopment, growth, and viability.
 These areas are the Broaddus Avenue commercial corridor, the Downtown Commercial District, and the Route 301 North Corridor Area on the Northeast side of Bowling Green.
+Residential areas are located on the North and South ends of Main Street, including side streets, Bowling Green Meadows and Caroline Manor Apartments.
 Detailed plans should be established and reviewed on a regular basis to ensure that all activity is supportive of the established goals and objectives for each area.
 Although individual area plans are relevant for establishing goals and tracking progress toward those goals to achieve a desired result, the size of Bowling Green in both population and land area dictates the need for an overarching plan to unify the town across all development areas.
 This plan requires the input from residents, business owners, land owners, developers, builders, VDOT, Fort A.P Hill, and Caroline County in concert with the Planning Commission and Town Council to document a unified position on land use and development.
-One means of establishing a plan is through the use of a charette, a formal forum facilitated by a qualified individual or individuals, to determine future direction for growth and development.